badgamerbad/Learning/Graphics/3D/Marvolous Designer/README.md

 - <img src="x-ray-the-cloth.jpg" alt="x-ray-the-cloth" width="400" />

 ### Simulation property

+#### Particle
 - Select the garment in the `3D pattern window`
 - <img src="particle-property.jpg" alt="particle-property" width="500" />
-- Reduce the particle distance
+- Reduce the particle distance for higher quality

+#### Layers
+- if we want one object to be placed above other
+- higher layer value the outermost element it will be

 ## Pattern